atomicptr/hoyo-daily-logins-helper/README.md

 ## Scheduler mode

-Scheduler mode can only be used if you are working with a configuration file.
+Scheduler mode **can only be used if you are working with a configuration file**.
 To enable the scheduler mode, set ``enable_scheduler = true`` in the `config` section.

 ```toml